 The cells and muscles then convert this light energy into biochemical energy, reducing pain and swelling, and improving circulation.

 - Numbness, tingling, or loss of strength in an arm or leg

 - Bone abnormality in the upper neck

 The price depends on what chiropractic technique you are using.
-Your first chiropractic appointment may take 45 minutes, up to 2 hours.
+Your first chiropractic appointment may take 45 minutes or up to 2 hours.

 You must show the chiropractor an exact picture of your deformity.
-It will require time for explanations and information on what and how it has to be treated.
+It will require time for explanations and information on what and how you must treat it.
 It may cost from $50 to $500.